10up/elasticpress-stream/README.md

 ## Support Level

 **Stable:** 10up is not planning to develop any new features for this, but will still respond to bug reports and security concerns.
 We welcome PRs, but any that include new features should be small and easy to integrate and should not include breaking changes.
 We otherwise intend to keep this tested up to the most recent version of WordPress.

-## License

-ElasticPress Stream is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ## Like what you see?